gardener/sow/README.md

         for `deploy` and `delete` completes the dpeloy are delete order according to the configured component dependencies.
 - `-A`: `deploy`and `delete` work on all active components
+- `-m`: use given component names as patter to match against filesystem and component list
 - `-x`: enables trace mode
 - `-v`: enables verbose mode

 `sow help` prints a complete list of commands with sub sub options.

+If a file `.sowrc" exists in the users home directory it is sources prior to any command execution.

 ### Plugins